kwantlin/old-website/content/home/intro.md

 I am a Master's student at Princeton University in Computer Science, where I work within the fields of machine learning and multi-agent systems, advised by Prof. Naomi Leonard.

 I'm broadly interested in developing algorithms for learning structure from complex data and leveraging this structure to create more efficient, adaptable processes.
-Most recently, I've worked on projects in (1) unsupervised learning for improving diagnosis from biomedical signals, (2) zero-shot communication between human and AI agents, and (3) a responsive "Rhythm Bots" robotics art exhibit.
+Most recently, I've worked on projects in (1) unsupervised learning for improving diagnosis from biomedical signals, (2) zero-shot communication between human and AI agents, and (3) a responsive "Rhythm Bots" robotic art exhibit.
 I'm excited to further explore ways we can use machine learning to search for algorithms and policies that exhibit desirable emergent behavior or bio-inspired collective intelligence.

 Previously, I received my A.B in Computer Science with a secondary in Economics and Chinese Language Citation from Harvard University.
 My undergraduate thesis, advised by Prof. David Parkes and Dr. Sarah Keren, applied market-based techniques to enable cooperative multi-robot environment mapping under uncertainty.